KiitanTheAnalyst/Ersilia/README.md

 - '/notebooks' contains the jupyter notebooks where predictions were made
 - '/src' contains important functions I will use throughout the repository, to avoid typing them each time
 - 'requirements.txt' lists all the required packages to run the notebooks in this repository.
+- 'Interpretation: Predicted LogS (log of the solubility)

 # Model Characteristics
 - Input: Compound